mortalis13/List-Folders-Node/README.md

 ## Problems

-a) If the following error occurs on `node q` command when the server starts:
+a) If the following error occurs:

     Unexpected token ILLEGAL

-for the `jsdom.js` file which creates `throw` statement
+on `node q` command when the server starts and it's related to the `jsdom.js` file which creates `throw` statement

     throw new RangeError(`Invalid parsingMode option

-then go to `node_modules/jsdom/lib` and edit `jsdom.js` and replace backticks with single quotes.
+then go to `node_modules/jsdom/lib`, open `jsdom.js` and replace backticks with single quotes.

 b) PHP version problems with encoding (russian/spanish) seem to not appear in Node.js version.